 9. Conserve your energy and seek shelter if necessary.

-Take only pictures, keep only memories
+Take only photos, keep only memories

 Norway is a country of outstanding natural beauty.
 Preserving this landscape, and its communities, and way of life, is essential for all of us.